 Warning The Public

-“More people are dying right now from fentanyl overdoses than they were at the peak of the AIDS crisis,” said Adam Auctor, founder, and CEO of Bunk Police, a Nebraska-based test kit company that creates drug screening kits.
-They have been a presence at major festivals and Bonnaroo in the past.
-However, in recent years, they have been getting kicked out of the festival grounds for distributing their life-saving kits.
+“More people are dying right now from fentanyl overdoses than they were at the peak of the AIDS crisis,” said Adam Auctor, founder and CEO of Bunk Police when the crisis first began.
+The organization has been a presence at major festivals and Bonnaroo in the past.
+However, in recent years, they have been expelled for distributing these kits.

-Many festivals are giving proper etiquette when attending festivals, including hydration, sun protection, and knowing where the sober tents and medical tents are located.
-Festivals are taking active measures by supplying and training their staff with naloxone, a medication designed to reverse opioid overdoses rapidly.
+Many festivals are offering proper safety guidelines on hydration, sun protection, and the locations of medical and sober tents.
+Festivals are also taking active measures by supplying and training their staff with naloxone, a medication designed to reverse opioid overdoses.
 When it comes time to administer the naloxone, the risk of dying is higher.
-The Bunk Police are trying to take a proactive step by screening the drugs from potentially harmful substances that will result in an overdose.
+But many argue that organizers should be taking a more proactive step by screening drugs bought and sold at festivals.

 The Bunk Police started their crusade in 2011 and joined other organizations like DanceSafe to provide drug checking services around the country.
 For the past couple of years, they have been handing out fentanyl testing strips, drug screening kits, and overdose awareness cards that show what the signs of an overdose are.
-Auctor says, “We’re trying to keep people from overdosing, we’re trying to keep people aware that there’s the potential for adulterated substances that could severely harm them or even kill them.”
-Unfortunately, they have been getting push-back from festival organizers around the country claiming that anything that “tests, analyze” substances are considered paraphernalia.
+Auctor says, “We’re trying to keep people from overdosing; we’re trying to keep people aware that there’s the potential for adulterated substances that could severely harm them or even kill them.”
+Unfortunately, they have been getting push-back from festival organizers around the country, claiming that anything that “tests or analyzes” substances are considered paraphernalia.